 Every year or so, your raw wicker furniture needs a deep cleaning.
 First, dust furniture.
 Then, wash thoroughly with soap and warm water.
 After, rinse with a garden hose.
 Finally, dry quickly

 A kitchen is not just heavily used, it is heavily abused: there’s heat, there’s moisture and there’s grease.
 These things cause havoc on your kitchen cabinets.
 There are ways to clean kitchen cabinets, but every finish requires a little different TLC.

 Wood & Finished Doors

-When cleaning wood doors, clean with a damp cloth in the direction of the timber grain.
+When you clean kitchen cabinets made out of wood, clean with a damp cloth in the direction of the timber grain.
 After, dry with a clean cloth in the same direction.

 For stubborn grease build-up, use vinegar and water to remove the sticky film on your cabinet exteriors.
 Vinegar and water is not only cheap, it’s also a natural cleaning solution.
 Start with ⅓ vinegar to ⅔ water.
 For more stubborn stains, use more vinegar.

 For a commercially available cleaners, we recommend an emulsion-type cleaner (such as Murphy’s Oil Soap).
 These are free of wax and silicones.
 Using silicone polishes (such as Mr. Sheen) can damage your cabinet’s finish.
 Using wax polishes over time will result in a build-up of wax.

 Keep in mind that if you do use an oil or wax on your cabinets, it may be difficult in the future to re-coat your cabinets because of the build-up on the surface of the